ramirezramiro/zephyr-secure-supervisor/SECURITY_BACKLOG.md

 - Keep `README.md`, `docs/crypto_backends.md`, and `docs/deployment.md` in sync with the requirements above.
 - When the provisioning jig/CLI exists, document its usage under `docs/provisioning.md` (placeholder) and link from the README.

+## Future Work Snapshot

+*Note:* The provisioning overlay already consumes ~96 % of the STM32L053R8’s 8 KB SRAM, so the items below should primarily target the production firmware (or larger MCUs) rather than trying to shoehorn more logic into the provisioning build.

+1. **Secure storage** – Design how scalars/peers move from plain NVS to OTP/secure elements/encrypted blobs.
+Capture hardware requirements and migration steps.
+2. **Tamper logging** – Persist events when NVS integrity checks fail or provisioning occurs unexpectedly.
+Expose the log via UART so field teams can detect tampering.
+3. **Key rotation triggers** – Define the APIs and provisioning flow for rotating scalars on demand (factory reset, remote command, counter threshold).
+Ensure receivers can derive new shared secrets safely.
+4. **Audit trail automation** – Tie the existing provisioning scripts into manufacturing records so each scalar/peer pair is traceable to a device ID.

+Track progress on these items before declaring the security story complete.